coolport/disease-modeling/Notes.md

 ## PART 3: Backpropagation

-gradient descent review
-by learning, we mean what weights or biases minimize a cost function
+recap again: by learning, we mean what weights or biases minimize a cost function

 the cost of a single training example: